Deligne's conjecture for automorphic motives over CM-fields: Introduction

-The first of these conjectures has been proved by W. Zhang under local hypotheses at archimedean places as well as at non-archimedean places in \cite{zhang} and his results have then even been strengthened by Beuzard-Plessis.
-The former hypotheses were local in nature and have been removed by Hang Xue \cite{xue}, but the hypotheses at non-archimedean places can only be removed once the comparison of relative trace formulas used in \cite{zhang} can be extended to include all parabolic as well as endoscopic terms.
-This is the subject of work in progress by Chaudouard and Zydor, and one can reasonably expect that this problem will be resolved in the foreseeable future.\\

-Conjecture \ref{lvarch} can only be settled by a computation of the integrals in question.
+Conj.\ \ref{lvarch} can only be settled by a computation of the integrals in question.
 The conjecture is natural because its failure would contradict the Tate conjecture; it is also known to be true in the few cases where it can be checked.
 Methods are known for computing these integrals but they are not simple.
-In the absence of this conjecture, the methods of this paper provide a weaker statement: the period relation in Theorem \ref{auto-facto} is true up to a product of factors that depend only on the archimedean component of $\Pi$.
+In the absence of this conjecture, the methods of this paper provide a weaker statement: the period relation in Thm.\ \ref{auto-facto} is true up to a product of factors that depend only on the archimedean component of $\Pi$.
 Such a statement had already been proved in \cite{H07} using the theta correspondence, but the proof is much more complicated.\\

-Everyone seems to believe Conjecture \ref{nonvan}, but it is clearly very difficult.
+Everyone seems to believe Conj.\ \ref{nonvan}, but it is clearly very difficult.
 In fact, the proof of general non-vanishing theorems for character twists of $L$-functions of $\GL(n)$, with $n > 2$, seemed completely out of reach until recently.
-In the last year, however, there has been significant progress in the cases $n = 3$ and $n = 4$, by two very different methods \cite{jz,blm}, and one can hope that there will be more progress in the future.\\
+In the last few years, however, there has been significant progress in the cases $n = 3$ and $n = 4$, by two very different methods \cite{jz,blm}, and one can hope that there will be more progress in the future.\\

-In addition to the conjectures above, we repeatedly refer to the manuscript \cite{KMSW} of Kaletha, M\'inguez, Shin, and White, which contains a complete classification of the discrete spectrum of unitary groups over number fields in terms of the automorphic spectra of general linear groups.
-In particular, it contains statements of all the results we need regarding stable base change from unitary groups to general linear groups, and descent in the other direction.
-Some of the proofs given in \cite{KMSW} are not complete, however; the authors are in the process of preparing two additional instalments, which will complete the missing steps.
-Some readers may therefore prefer to view Theorem \ref{auto-facto} as conditional on the completion of the project of \cite{KMSW}.\\